Didisimmons/Flybody-gym/TEST.md

     1. On a desktop, navigate to the Join us page and scroll down to the bottom.

-    2. Repeat the verification procedures (1-6) from the homepage's footer.
+    2. Repeat the verification procedures ( i - vi) from the homepage's footer.
 By following the instructions, it is possible to see that the same results as on the home page are obtained here.
 The footer content is responsive, and on smaller devices, the third column is hidden.

 ## FURTHER TESTING